This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A loop electrosurgical excision procedure (LEEP) is used to remove abnormal tissue from your cervix or vagina.
 Your cervix is the opening of your uterus.
-Your caregiver will use a small wire loop that is heated by an electrical current to remove the tissue.
+Your healthcare provider will use a small wire loop that is heated by an electrical current to remove the tissue.

 WHILE YOU ARE HERE: